NiccoloPuccinelli/Statistical_Modeling_Exercises/README.md

-# Statistical Modeling
+# Statistical Modeling exercises

-The statistical modeling exam consisted of a written test on the theoretical part and a laboratory test on the practical part, consisting of an exercise to be performed in **R language**.

-Here are three exercises done in preparation for the exam, covering almost all course topics.

-Final grade: **26**.
+In this repo you can find 3 different exercises done in R language for the statistical modelling exam.
+The analyses cover topics such as multicollinearity between variables, autocorrelation and heteroschedasticity and normality of residuals.